LGM-35 Sentinel: Support

-Con
+Criticism

-GBSD critics include former Secretary of Defense William Perry; the late Daniel Ellsberg, Pentagon Papers whistleblower and author of The Doomsday Machine: Confessions of a Nuclear War Planner; the Friends Committee on National Legislation (FCNL); the Union of Concerned Scientists (UCS); the Federation of American Scientists (FAS); and Peace Action.
+GBSD critics include former secretary of defense William Perry; the late Daniel Ellsberg, Pentagon Papers whistleblower and author of The Doomsday Machine: Confessions of a Nuclear War Planner; the Friends Committee on National Legislation (FCNL); the Union of Concerned Scientists (UCS); the Federation of American Scientists (FAS); and Peace Action.
 They argue that the new missiles would be not only costly, but also dangerous, increasing the risk of accidentally launching a nuclear war.
 Critics say that the targeting of ICBM silos, which are supposed to act like a sponge drawing nuclear weapons to deplete Russia's nuclear power, could result in the deaths of more than 10 million people.
 Ellsberg and author Norman Solomon argue that peace groups must oppose not only the GBSD but also the entire land-based leg of the nuclear triad to reduce the threat of an accidental nuclear war.

 Physicist David Wright, former co-director of the UCS Global Security Program, in his report Rethinking Land-Based Nuclear Missiles, writes that submarine-launched ballistic missiles (SLBMs) are as accurate, if not more, than land-based missiles, and are "virtually undetectable," making the ICBMs not only obsolete but also sitting ducks in the five states that house ICBMs.
 Wright concludes that the vulnerability of ICBMs has prompted the Air Force to keep them on high alert, which is dangerous and could trigger a nuclear war.
 According to William Hartung, author of Prophets of War: Lockheed Martin and the Making of the Military-Industrial Complex, a president would have only minutes to decide whether to launch ICBMs in a crisis so that the missiles would not be destroyed in a first strike.

+In FAS' 2026 report on US nuclear weapons, they argued the Sentinel program does nothing to address the primary existing problems of land-based ICBMs, including the launch-on-warning posture, the danger of missiles triggering nuclear retaliation from a country whose territory they fly over (e.g. Russia), while en route to their true target (e.g. China, North Korea, Iran), silo weaknesses during environmental catastrophes or to conventional weapons attacks.
+They argued that the Air Force has yet to explain why the Sentinel will have a greater range, given it is unlikely to have the necessary range to avoid such overflights.
+They argued US adversaries have no boost-phase intercept capabilities, therefore ICBM reliability depends entirely on the payload, e.g., its penetration aids.